 Finally, you can bring your pets with you on your trips if you stay in an RV.
 This means that you do not need to waste money on accommodations for your pet while you are on vacation.
 It is also nice to have them around even when you are away from home.

-The biggest downside to purchasing an RV is that they it is very expensive.
+The biggest downside to purchasing an RV is that they can be very expensive.
 We went over the details above, but there are several expenses that you will need to deal with even after you make the purchase.
-You need to pay insurance and spend money on maintenance.
+You need to pay for insurance, maintenance, warranties, storage, gear, and supplies.
 Additionally, you will need to continue to make a monthly payment on your RV unless you bought it outright.

 Making the Decision to Purchase an RV

-After reading, we hope you have all the information you need to decide whether to purchase an RV.
+After reading, we hope you have some of the information you need to help decide if you should purchase an RV or not.
 We know there is a lot of information to absorb, but it is all important and should help you going forward.
 Purchasing an RV is a significant financial commitment, so you should take this decision seriously.
 Unless you are rich, spending thousands of dollars on a single purchase is a big deal, so do not make the decision lightly.

 Remember, if you do not want to purchase an RV, renting is always an option.
 It is far less expensive to rent an RV.
 The only downside is that you do not own it, so you cannot take an RV out whenever you want.
 However, if you only plan on using it every once in awhile, renting might be the better option for you.
 With that said, we hope you have all the information you need and that you will be enjoying an RV shortly!